ruitaiS/vybLab/readme.md

 new, but rather will be lumped into whichever existing category is the closest match.

 &nbsp;&nbsp;&nbsp;&nbsp; In our project, we would like to develop a form of neural network which can identify novel categories and learn to classify items into those new categories over time.
-As proof of concept, we will be focusing on identifying handwritten characters from the ​mnist handwritten digit database​.
-Using supervised learning, we will first train a model that can reliably identify the numbers from 0-9, then we will give it letters from A-Z. When given letters, which it has never seen before, the NN should be able to (1) identify that they are not numbers, and (2) group the letters into clusters using unsupervised learning techniques.
+As proof of concept, we will be focusing on identifying handwritten characters from the MNIST handwritten digit database​.
+Using supervised learning, we will first train a model until it can reliably classify the digits from 0 to 9.
+Afterwards, we will feed the model letters from A to Z, which do not belong to any of categories it has been trained to classify.
+The NN should then be able to (1) identify that they are not numbers, and (2) group the letters into clusters using unsupervised learning techniques.

 # Algorithm Outline